wundergraph/cosmo-previews/README.md

     schema_path: '<path-to-schema-2>'
     routing_url: '<routing-url-2>'
 ```
-The paths to schema files should be relative to the root of your repository.
+- The paths to schema files should be relative to the root of your repository.
+- Feature flag labels must match the federated graph for which the preview is created.
+- Make sure that the subgraphs mentioned in cosmo.yaml are a part of a federated graph.

 2. Add the following GitHub Action workflow to your repository.